Reminder from our Code Officer

 Final: After structural completion, with all fixtures complete and functional.

 This link contains requirement information for pellet stove installations.
+Building permits are required for ALL supplemental heat sources.

 Due to an increased number of calls to our office this year regarding issues with wild animals (i.e. feral cats, skunks, raccoons, etc.), please follow these tips to try to address the issues within our Borough: